The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Examples and numerical experiments

-It is easy to see that $1$ and $-1$ are stable equilibrium states of the deterministic system and hence metastable states of the stochastic system, while $0$ is an unstable equilibrium state of the deterministic system.
-We consider the transition phenomena between metastable states $x_0=-1$ and $x_l=1$.
+From \cite[Theorems 2.2 \& 2.4]{xi2019jump} or \cite[Theorem 3.1]{albeverio2010existence}, we know that the above SDE has a pathwisely unique global strong solution.
+It is easy to see that $1$ and $-1$ are stable equilibrium states of the associated deterministic system and thereby metastable states of the stochastic system, while $0$ is an unstable equilibrium state of the deterministic system.
+We consider the transition phenomena between metastable states $x_0=-1$ and $x_T=1$.

 The first approximation $\psi_{\text{appr},1}$ of the most probable transition path is